jlehegaret/cs171-project/process_doc/proposal.md

 - all of our views of the data interact with each other via straightforward clicking and brushing
 - our tooltips on the outer ring of the sunburst allow the user to visit the relevant GitHub page for any specific piece of work
-- our dual timelines allow the user to see the oldest "last published" specs at the same time as viewing the details of the last two weeks.
+- our dual timelines allow the user to see the oldest "last published" specs at the same time as viewing the details of a chosen time frame.
 It is indeed possible to see what work has been done on a spec since its last published date.
 - and our "who" graph allows us to see who is doing what, and, in conjunction with our timeline brushing, to watch the evolution of the rankings over time.